-BILL C-52: AN ACT TO AMEND THE CRIMINAL CODE (SENTENCING FOR FRAUD)^{}
+LEGISLATIVE SUMMARY OF BILL C-21: AN ACT TO AMEND THE CRIMINAL CODE (SENTENCING FOR FRAUD)

-BACKGROUND
+1 BACKGROUND

-A. Purpose of the Bill and Principal Amendments
+1.1 Purpose of the Bill and Principal Amendments

-Bill C-52, An Act to amend the Criminal Code (sentencing for fraud) (short title: Retribution on Behalf of Victims of White Collar Crime Act), was introduced in the House of Commons on 21 October 2009 by the Minister of Justice, the Honourable Robert Nicholson.
-The intent of the bill is to "help crack down on white-collar crime and increase justice for victims"1 through measures that include a two-year mandatory minimum sentence for fraud over \$1 million, additional specified aggravating factors for the court's consideration in sentencing, a new type of prohibition order, new obligations on the judge with respect to restitution orders, and a new type of impact statement to consider in sentencing.
+Bill C-21, An Act to amend the Criminal Code (sentencing for fraud) (short title: Standing up for Victims of White Collar Crime Act), was introduced in the House of Commons on 3 May 2010 by the Minister of Justice, the Honourable Robert Nicholson.
+It is almost identical to Bill C-52, which was introduced during the 2nd Session of the 40th Parliament but did not become law before Parliament was prorogued on 30 December 2009.
+The intent of the bill is to "help crack down on white-collar crime and increase justice for victims" through measures that include a two-year mandatory minimum sentence for fraud over \$1 million, additional specified aggravating factors for the court's consideration in sentencing, a new type of prohibition order, new obligations on the judge with respect to restitution orders, and a new type of impact statement to consider in sentencing.

-B. Prior Amendments to Fraud Provisions of the Criminal Code
+1.2 Prior Amendments to Fraud Provisions of the Criminal Code